 Thai army must stop interfering in formation of new goverment, says ousted leader.

-The 44-year-old’s elevation to the prime minister’s post came after a court dissolved the People Power party leading the previous government, which was packed with Thaksin’s allies.
+Abhisit, 44, was voted by parliament to be the country’s prime minister on Monday after a court dissolved the People Power party leading the previous government, which was packed with Thaksin’s allies.